danielf-canon/Hello-Microverse/README.md

 I would like to thank every persone that has encouraged me to keep going and Microverse for giving me the opportunity to improve my coding knowledge.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## 📝 License <a name="license"></a>

-This project is [MIT](./LICENSE) licensed.

-_NOTE: we recommend using the [MIT license](https://choosealicense.com/licenses/mit/) - you can set it up quickly by [using templates available on GitHub](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).
-You can also use [any other license](https://choosealicense.com/licenses/) if you wish._

 <p align="right">(<a href="#readme-top">back to top</a>)</p>